Solar-network/docs/docs/sxpswap/technical-details/security/contract-procedure.md

     4. [ERC20 Swap Contract](https://kovan.etherscan.io/address/0xb86c3e255cfe9edcfaa3940701c17f2083fbb251#code)

     Additionally, exchanges are also able to use the Metamask version of the swap.
-    For devnet, this is available under https://swap.testnet.sh Contact us if you wish to receive SXP testnet tokens on BSC Testnet or Ethereum Kovan.
+    For testnet, this is available under https://swap.testnet.sh Contact us if you wish to receive SXP testnet tokens on BSC Testnet or Ethereum Kovan.